Shared Subspace Models for Multi-Group Covariance Estimation: Empirical Bayes Inference

-For the second step (``M-step''), we use a numerical optimization algorithm based on the Cayley transform to preserve the orthogonality constraints in $V$ \citep{Wen2013}.
-Importantly, the complexity of this algorithm is dominated by the dimension of the shared subspace, not the number of features.
-Thus, our approach is computationally efficient for relatively small values of $s$, even when $p$ is large.
+For the M-step, we use a numerical algorithm for optimization over the Stiefel manifold.
+The algorithm uses the Cayley transform to preserve the orthogonality constraints in $V$ and has computationally complexity that is dominated by the dimension of the shared subspace, not the number of features \citep{Wen2013}.
+Specifically, the optimization routine has time complexity O($ps^2 + s^3$), and consequently, our approach is computationally efficient for relatively small values of $s$, even when $p$ is large.
+Run times are typically on the order of minutes for values of $p$ as large as 10,000 and moderate values of $s$ (e.g. $< 50$).
+See Figure \ref{fig:runtimes} in Appendix B for a plot with typical run times in simulations with a range of values of $p$ and $s$.

+\paragraph{Initialization and Convergence:} The Stiefel manifold is compact and the marginal likelihood is continuous, so the likelihood is bounded.
+Thus, the EM algorithm, which increases the likelihood at each iteration, will converge to a stationary point \citep{WuEM}.
+However, maximizing the marginal likelihood of the shared subspace model corresponds to a non-convex optimization problem over the Grassmannian manifold and may converge to a sub-optimal local mode or stationary point.
+Other work involving optimization on the Grassmannian has found convergence to non-optimal stationary values problematic and emphasized the importance of good (e.g. $\sqrt{n}$-consistent) starting values \citep{Cook2016}.
+Our empirical results on simulated data confirms that randomly initialized starting values converge to sub-optimal stationary values, and so in practice we initialize the algorithm at a carefully chosen starting value based on the eigenvectors of a pooled covariance estimate.
+We give the details for this initialization strategy below.

+First, note that when the shared subspace model holds, the first $s$ eigenvectors, from \emph{any} of the groups can be used to construct a $\sqrt{n}$-consistent estimator of $VV^T$.
+In particular, if $\hat{U}^{(k)}\hat{U}^{(k)^T}$ is the eigenprojection matrix for the subspace spanned by the first $s$ eigenvectors of $S_k$ then it can be shown that $\sqrt{n} \text{ vec}(\hat{U}^{(k)}\hat{U}^{(k)^T} - VV^T)$ converges in distribution to a mean-zero normal \citep{kollo2000}.
+In the large $p$, small $n$ setting, such classical asymptotic guarantees give little assurance that the resulting estimators would be reasonable, but they nevertheless suggest useful strategies for identifying starting value for the EM algorithm.